-The requirements of customers in an ever changing eCommerce landscape is quite fluid.
+The requirements of customers in an ever-changing eCommerce landscape is quite fluid.
 The expectations and wishlists are changing by the minute, and store owners need to adapt to it as quickly as possible.
 However, often in the rush of setting up a store, this factor is often ignored.
 Unfortunately, this is true for new business owners who have just set up a store, and even the ones with experience.
 Going by a default set of options and assuming things will turn out for the best can only spell disaster.
 It is high time you take proactive action to listen and understand the expectations of your customers.

 Companies like Amazon has kept the bar really high in the department of customer satisfaction.
-There are even stories that narrates how Amazon CEO Jeff Bezos would keep one chair empty during conferences to represent the customer.
+There are even stories that narrate how Amazon CEO Jeff Bezos would keep one chair empty during conferences to represent the customer.
 When successful companies go this extent to fulfill customer expectations, you really can’t ignore this aspect.